oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The Identity Chaining flow outlined below describes how these specification are used and work together.
 Two examples in the suffix give more concrete examples.
 One where a resource server acts as the client and one where an authorization server acts as the client.

 ~~~~
-     ┌─────────────┐                                      ┌─────────────┐
+┌─────────────┐                                    ┌─────────────┐  ┌─────────┐
-     │Authorization│              ┌────────┐              │Authorization│
+│Authorization│              ┌────────┐            │Authorization│  │Protected│
-     │Server       │              │Client  │              │Server       │
+│Server       │              │Client  │            │Server       │  │Resource │
-     │Domain A     │              │Domain A│              │Domain B     │
+│Domain A     │              │Domain A│            │Domain B     │  │Domain B │
-     └──────┬──────┘              └───┬────┘              └──────┬──────┘
+└──────┬──────┘              └───┬────┘            └──────┬──────┘  └────┬────┘
-            │                         │────┐                     │
+       │                         │────┐                   │              │
-            │                         │    │ (A) discover        │
+       │                         │    │ (A) discover      │              │
-            │                         │<───┘ Authorization Server│
+       │                         │<───┘ Authorization     │              │
+       │                         │      Server            │              │
-            │                         │      Domain B            │
+       │                         │      Domain B          │              │
-            │                         │                          │
+       │                         │                        │              │
-            │                         │                          │
+       │                         │                        │              │
-            │   (B) exchange token    │                          │
+       │   (B) exchange token    │                        │              │
-            │   [RFC 8693]            │                          │
+       │   [RFC 8693]            │                        │              │
-            │<─────────────────────────                          │
+       │<─────────────────────────                        │              │
-            │                         │                          │
+       │                         │                        │              │
-            │(C) <authorization grant>│                          │
+       │(C) <authorization grant>│                        │              │
-            │ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ >                          │
+       │ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ >                        │              │
-            │                         │                          │
+       │                         │                        │              │
-            │                         │  (D) perform asseration  │
+       │                         │ (D) perform asseration │              │
-            │                         │  [RFC 7521]              │
+       │                         │ [RFC 7521]             │              │
-            │                         │ ────────────────────────>│
+       │                         │ ──────────────────────>│              │
-            │                         │                          │
+       │                         │                        │              │
-            │                         │    (E) <access token>    │
+       │                         │   (E) <access token>   │              │
-            │                         │ <─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ │
+       │                         │ <─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ │              │
-            │                         │                          │
+       │                         │                        │              │
-            │                         │────┐                     │
-            │                         │    │ (F) use access token│
+       │                         │                  (F) access           │
-            │                         │<───┘                     │
+       │                         │ ─────────────────────────────────────>│
-            │                         │                          │
+       │                         │                        │              │
-            │                         │                          │
+       │                         │                        │              │
 ~~~~
 {: title='Identity Chaining Flow'}

-{:vspace}
-(A) discover Authorization Server Domain B
+The flow illustrated in Figure 1 shows the step the client needs to perform to access a protected resource in a different trust domain.
+It includes the following steps:

+* (Pre) A client of Domain A needs to access a protected resource of Domain B.

-: The client of Domain A discovers the authorization server of Domain B. See [Discover Authorization Server](#discover-authorization-server)
+* (A) The client of Domain A needs discovers the authorization server of Domain B. See [Discover Authorization Server](#discover-authorization-server).

-(B) exchange token
-: The client exchanges its token to a authorization grant at the authorization server of its own domain.
+* (B) The client exchanges its token to an authorization grant at the authorization server of its own domain.
+See [Token Exchange](#token-exchange).

-(C) authorization grant
-: Authorization server of Domain A returns an authorization grant dedicated for Domain B.
+* (C) Authorization server of Domain A processes the request and, if federation with Domain B is allowed returns an authorization grant.

-(D) perform asseration
-: The client uses receive authorization grant to perform an asseration of the authorization server of Domain B.
+* (D) The client uses receive authorization grant to perform an asseration at the authorization server of Domain B. See [Assertion](#assertion).

-(E) access token
-: Authorization server of Domain B returns an access token
+* (E) Authorization server of Domain B validates the authorization grant and returns an access token.

-(F) access resource
-: The client is able to use the access token to access a protected resource of Domain B.
+* (F) The client now possesses an access token to access the protected resource in Domain B.

 ## Discover Authorization Server